MattRoss34/spring-cloud-config/README.md

 ### `bootstrap.yml` Cloud Config Options
 Option | Type | Description
 ------ | -------- | -----------
-spring.cloud.config | Object | The config options to use for fetching remote properties from a Spring Cloud Config Server. spring.cloud.config.enabled | boolean | Enable/disable the usage of remote properties via a Spring Cloud Config Server. spring.cloud.config.fail-fast | boolean | Enable/disable throwing an error when remote config retrieval fails.
+spring.cloud.config | object | The config options to use for fetching remote properties from a Spring Cloud Config Server. spring.cloud.config.enabled | boolean | Enable/disable the usage of remote properties via a Spring Cloud Config Server. spring.cloud.config.fail-fast | boolean | Enable/disable throwing an error when remote config retrieval fails. spring.cloud.config.retry | object | Optional.
+Controls the retry logic for remote configuration retrieval. spring.cloud.config.retry.enabled | boolean | Enable/disable retry.
+If enabled, retrieval of remote configuration properties will be retried if it fails.
+See additional properties below. spring.cloud.config.retry.max-attempts | number | Maximum times to retry.
+Default: 6 spring.cloud.config.retry.max-interval | number | Maximum interval in milliseconds to wait between retries.
+Default 1500 spring.cloud.config.retry.initial-interval | number | Initial interval in milliseconds to wait before the first retry.
+Default: 1000 spring.cloud.config.retry.multiplier | number | Factor by which the retry interval will increase between retries.
+Default: 1.1
 Properties Inherited from [cloud-config-client](https://www.npmjs.com/package/cloud-config-client) | |
 spring.cloud.config.name | String | Optional - The application name to be used for reading remote properties.
 Alternatively, if not provided here, this must be specified in your application.yml. spring.cloud.config.endpoint | String | The url endpoint of the Spring Cloud Config Server.